Boeing snares Hawaiian Airlines widebody jet order from Airbus

-NEW YORK (Reuters) - U.S. planemaker Boeing Co (BA.N) has snared a Hawaiian Airlines order for widebody long-haul jets from European rival Airbus (AIR.PA), the carrier announced on Tuesday, in a striking blow to Airbus amid dwindling widebody sales.
+NEW YORK (Reuters) - U.S. planemaker Boeing Co has snared a Hawaiian Airlines order for widebody long-haul jets from European rival Airbus, the carrier announced on Tuesday, in a striking blow to Airbus amid dwindling widebody sales.

 Hawaiian said it had placed an order for 10 Boeing 787-9 aircraft, with the first expected to arrive in 2021.
 The carrier dropped an earlier order of Airbus A330neos to go with the Boeing series.